MicrosoftDocs/azure-docs/articles/aks/learn/quick-kubernetes-deploy-bicep-kubernetes-extension.md

 #Customer intent: As a developer or cluster operator, I want to quickly deploy an AKS cluster and deploy an application so that I can see how to run applications using the managed Kubernetes service in Azure.
 ---

-# Quickstart: Deploy an Azure Kubernetes Service (AKS) cluster using the Bicep extensibility Kubernetes provider (preview)
+# Quickstart: Deploy an Azure Kubernetes Service (AKS) cluster using the Bicep Kubernetes extension (preview)

 Azure Kubernetes Service (AKS) is a managed Kubernetes service that lets you quickly deploy and manage clusters.
 In this quickstart, you:

-- Deploy an AKS cluster using the Bicep extensibility Kubernetes provider (preview).
+- Deploy an AKS cluster using the Bicep Kubernetes extension (preview).
 - Run a sample multi-container application with a group of microservices and web front ends simulating a retail scenario.

 > [!IMPORTANT]
-> The Bicep Kubernetes provider is currently in preview.
+> The Bicep Kubernetes extension is currently in preview.
 You can enable the feature from the [Bicep configuration file](../../azure-resource-manager/bicep/bicep-config.md#enable-experimental-features) by adding:
 >
 > ```json
 > {